BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

 * Uncheck "Access Windows folders from Mac"

-Disable sharing of Windows applications with MacOS (and MacOS applications with Windows).
+Also recommended is disabling sharing of Windows applications with MacOS (and MacOS applications with Windows).
 This disables the ability for the host and guest operating systems to open applications from each other.
 Select "Applications" from the right of the "Options" tab of the VM configuration window and

 * Uncheck "Share Windows applications with Mac"
 * Uncheck "Show Windows notification area in Mac menu bar"